arabcoders/watchstate/README.md

 # First time

-You have to set up your servers in `config/servers.yaml` you will have examples inside the file, after editing the file remove the unused servers examples.

-after configuring your servers at `config/servers.yaml` you should import your current watch state by running the following command.
+You have to set up your servers in `config/servers.yaml` you will have examples inside the file, after editing the file remove the unused servers examples. after configuring your servers you should import your current watch state by running the following command.

 ```bash
 docker exec -ti watchstate console state:import -vvrm --mapper-preload